Hyle-org/devhub-hyle/docs/developers/getting-started/your-first-smart-contract.md

 You can use [any zkVM or proving scheme supported by Hylé](../general-doc/supported-proving-schemes.md).

 We'll use [the Collatz example](https://github.com/Hyle-org/collatz-conjecture) as an example throughout this tutorial.
 See the [Collatz page](../examples/collatz-example-in-depth.md) page for more information.
-This contract, based on Risc0, facilitates token swaps between two assets.

 <!--TODO: specify transaction format, ABI, etc.-->

 ## Prerequisites

 - A working knowledge of zkVM basics.
-- For this example, [Rust](https://www.rust-lang.org/tools/install).
-We assume a typical Rust installation which contains both `rustup` and Cargo.
+- We assume a typical [Rust](https://www.rust-lang.org/tools/install) installation which contains both `rustup` and Cargo.
 - [Follow the CLI installation instructions](install-cli.md).
 We are currently building utilities that will make it easier and faster to use our explorer, [Hyléou](../explorer/index.md).

 ## Registering your smart contract

+### Content of a smart contract

 Hylé smart contracts include:

-- **Name**: a unique identifier for your contract
+- **Name**: the unique identifier for your contract
-- **Tuple of (verifier, program_id)**: identifies the smart contract.
-The `verifier` is the proof system (e.g. "risczero" or "gnark-groth16-te-BN254"), and the `program_id` is the unique identifier of the program in that proof system.
+- **Verifier**: the proof system (e.g. "risczero" or "gnark-groth16-te-BN254")
+- **Program ID**: the unique identifier for your program in that proof system.
 With Risc0, this is the image ID.
 - **State digest**: current state commitment of the contract.

 Read more about the [anatomy of smart contracts on Hylé](../general-doc/anatomy-smart-contracts.md).

+### Register your contract

 To register a contract on Hylé, run the following command: